This section is linked to exercise 3 Patterns in nature, 6 Forest for rest, 11 Peace of mind in the city

 If you are feeling nervous, worried or stressed, what helps you to calm down in a situation like that?
 When thousands of people were asked this, almost all of them answered, “spending time in nature”.
-Research reveals that natural environments parks, forests, meadows etc can reduce our stress levels, stop us from thinking the worrisome thoughts and make us better able to focus on our homework and any other tasks at hand.
-In addition, spending time out in nature, makes us feel like we have more energy in us.
+Research reveals that natural environments parks, forests, meadows etc. can reduce our stress levels, stop us from thinking the worrisome thoughts, and make us better able to focus our tasks requiring our attention.
+In addition, spending time out in nature, makes us feel like we have more energy.

 But even after years and years of living in the cities, our bodies have not changed that much.
-We will react to nature in a way that our bodies remember That is why when we get stressed in a built environment with all the flashing lights, sharp corners and sudden noises, we restore when we go out into a natural environment with green colours, sounds of birds, wind and water, as well as the fresh air and the natural smellscapes that are familiar to us.
+We will react to nature in a way that our bodies remember That is why when we get stressed in a built environment with all the flashing lights, sharp corners and sudden noises, we restore when we go out into a natural environment with the dominating green colour, sounds of birds, wind and water, as well as the fresh air and the fresh nature smells that are familiar to us.

-Researchers have noticed that when we look at or enter a natural environment, majority of us starts to calm down right away on our body level.
-Familiar, non threatening natural sounds in nature or recorded will provide our nervous system messages that help us to relax.
+Researchers have noticed that when we look at or enter a natural environment, majority of us starts to calm down right away in our bodies.
+Familiar, non-threatening natural sounds in nature or recorded will provide our nervous system messages that help us to relax.
 This works the same with pleasant, familiar nature smells around us.

 Finally, being outdoors is good for our immunity.
-Immunity is out internal military that makes sure we stay healthy and do not get sick.
-Nature helps us to become more stronger as our levels of vitamin D increase whe we are exposed to the sunlight.
-Of course, with sunlight one has to mind the deleterious effects of too much sun.
-However, if we pay attention, the times we spend time outside in the sun, for example in the early morning or afternoon sun, the benefits are likely to abundantly exceed the risks for our health.
+Immunity is out internal army that makes sure we stay healthy and do not get sick from outside forces.
+Nature helps us to become stronger as our levels of vitamin D increase when we are exposed to the healthy doses of sunlight.

-Another way our immunity gets boosted in nature is by getting in contact with the microbes that are in nature.
-Of course, in the city you will also share the space with many people as well as their pets, so you should pay attention to not be exposed deleterious microbes.
-However, e.g touching the clean soil in the garden, running your hands through the wildflower meadow, or breathing in the compounds floating around in the forest air can have beneficial effects on our health to a degree that we are only starting to understand through scientific research.
+Another way our immunity gets strengthened in nature is by getting in contact with the microbes that are in nature, especially in the soil.
+Of course, in the city you will also share the space with many people as well as their pets, so you should pay attention to not be exposed to deleterious microbes.
+However, e.g., touching the clean soil in the garden, running your hands through the meadow full of wildflowers, or breathing in the compounds floating around close to trees or the urban forest air, can have beneficial effects on our health to a degree that we are only starting to understand through scientific research.

 This section is connected to exercise 3 Patterns in nature, and 7 Forest for rest

-Some of the reasons behind why this happens can be found in the color green which effects our brain in a calming way.
-It is the same mechanism as with the colour red, which, is why in the old bull fighting tradition they use the red cloth which together with the waving movement would aggrevate the bull to attack.
+The reasons why we calm down in natural surroundings can be partially explained by the colour green which effects our brain in a calming way.
+It is the same mechanism as with the colour red, which, is why in the old bull fighting tradition they use the red cloth, which together with the waving movement can aggravate the bull to attack.
 Green colour has an opposite, calming effect on us.
-For people who do not see the colour green, this cue will be not registered, but there are other cues which can help for colour blinded people calm down in nature.
+For people who do not see the colour green, this cue will be not registered, but there are other cues which make us calm down in nature.
 For instance, the branches of a tree form similar patterns that repeat themselves in different scales from large to small.